o2r-project/o2r-muncher/README.md

   Which database inside the mongo db should be used.
 Defaults to `muncher`.
 - `MUNCHER_BASEPATH`
   Base path for the compendia storage.
 Defaults to `/tmp/muncher`.
 If you want persistent compendia storage, you should point this to a separate volume.
+- `MUNCHER_EMAIL_TRANSPORT`, `MUNCHER_EMAIL_RECEIVERS`, `MUNCHER_EMAIL_SENDER`
+  Email configuration settings for sending emails when a virus is detected in a compendium, based on [nodemailer](https://www.npmjs.com/package/nodemailer). `_TRANSPORT` ist the mail transport string, see nodemailer documented, `_RECEIVERS` is a comma-seperated list, and `_SENDER` is the mails sender.
+All three must be set.
+Mail notification can also be disabled completely via `config.js`.

 ### Full API service with docker-compose